Scope mount: Lapping

-In order for a ring assembly to grip evenly, it is important that the scope rings are circular and coaxial with the scope tube.
+For a ring assembly to grip evenly, it is important that the scope rings are circular and coaxial with the scope tube.
 On ring mounts that grip unevenly, the ring mount can be lapped to prevent uneven pressure when mounting.
 One scopes made for ring mounts, it is not uncommon to get ring marks when mounting the rings.

 Ring inserts

 There are insert rings on the market which allows for mounting a scope inside a ring mount of a larger diameter.
 An example could be to mount a scope with a 1-inch (25.4 mm) tube in a 30 mm mount using a plastic insert.

 There are also special ring mounts in the market with circularly shaped ring inserts made to provide stress free mounting without lapping, with Burris Signature Rings and Sako Optilock Rings as two well-known examples.
 Burris Signature was introduced in 1995.
 A patent was applied for in 1994, and was granted in 1995.
 Sako Optilock has been sold since some time in the early 2000s.
-The trade name Optilock was registered in USA on 31 December 1997, and is listed as having been marketed in USA since 31 December 2001.
+The trade name Optilock was registered in the US in December 1997, and has been marketed in the US since December 2001.
 In 2000, Sako was sold to Beretta Holding.
 In 2002, Burris was also sold to Beretta Holding, and thus Burris and Sako got the same owners.
 Burris' original patent for the rings with the circular insertes was considered to have expired in 2014, and as of 2020 is listed as "definitely expired".

 In 2015, XTR Signature Rings was launched as a further development of the Burris Signature series.
 The XTR variant differs in that it has two circular cavities per ring assembly versus one.
 A patent for the XTR Signature Rings was applied for in 2016, and was granted to Burris in 2019.